No Backyard, No Problem

 Mushrooms are a great healthy addition to your diet.
 They are high in fiber, but, low in calories.
 Plus, they are very simple to grow — even during winter!

 Mushrooms grow best in a dark and moist environment.
 You don’t need to worry about daylight since they don’t need much light, and you can use the empty space in your basement or a closet.

 There are mushroom kits that include everything that you need.
 Just follow the directions and you’ll be able to harvest your first batch in four to five weeks.
 This is also a fun project for your kids.

 Other than fresh veggies, fresh herbs for cooking can also be grown indoors.
 One of them is basil.

 Growing basils is very easy since it does not require any special treatments or conditions.
 You only need a plastic pot and soil that is rich in nutrients.

 Another herb you can easily grow in a pot is parsley.
 When growing parsley, you can use any type of pots that can fit your window and has a few drainage holes in the bottom.

-One thing to keep in mind when planting parsley is that it needs at least six hours of direct sunlight.
-You can also use a fluorescent lamp to stimulate the growth of the plant.
+W hen planting parsley, one thing to keep in mind is that it needs at least six hours of direct sunlight and full sun.
+You can also use a fluorescent lamp for artificial light to give your plant enough light to stimulate the growth of the plant.

 Also with Parsley as well as Cilantro my own experience has taught me to wear long sleeves and gloves when interacting with them as they can often cause a rash.
 My neighbor has no issue with either but, if I get too close my arms break out and I itch for days.